lkbrian/frontEndQuiz/README.md

 the script to respond to changes.
 When a change occurs, the selected option's value is utilized to retrieve data from the database.json file using the JSON server.
+In addition i have added a loader so that it  would tell the user that the quiz is loading

 ### `function fetchData()`